-Unfortunately, students who are not U.S. Citizens or eligible non-citizens, are not eligible for any federal aid such as federal educational loans.
+Students who are not U.S. Citizens or eligible non-citizens are not eligible for any federal aid such as federal educational loans.

 Private student loans may be the next best option if you are not eligible for federal student loans.
-Most private lenders will require the applicant to be a u.s. citizen/eligible non-citizen to be considered, however, many lenders now offer loans to students with DACA so long as they have an eligible U.S. based cosigner.
+Most private lenders will require the applicant to be a u.s. citizen/eligible non-citizen to be considered, however, some lenders now offer loans to students with DACA so long as they have an eligible U.S. based cosigner.
 Inquire with lenders directly.
 There are other lenders such as MPOWER Financing & Prodigy Finance who do not require citizenship or a U.S. based co-signer and maintain their own means of determining credit-worthiness.
 Students are encouraged to carefully explore all private loan options available to them by searching online.
 Private lenders will have varying qualifications, loan terms and loan maximums.